 At The Parker E-ACT Academy we have a motto, ‘Work Hard, Stay Humble, Dream Big’.
 Our careers programme aims to support our pupils to follow our motto from the beginning of Year 7 all the way through until Year 11.
-We introduce pupils to employers from the start of Year 7 as we believe it gives them context to their education and opens their eyes to the possibilities that lie ahead of them.
-Pupils experience a range of career interactions during their time at The Parker E-ACT Academy, with a specific focus applied as appropriate to their school stage.

 Equipping our pupils for their futures is central to our purpose.
 We can only do this with support from the local business community.
 We are appreciative of employers and employees who already support our careers education and would welcome additional volunteers.
 If you would like to get involved please email email@example.com .
 Opportunities include assembly talks, mock interviews and hosting a Year 10 pupil for work experience.

 We are particularly keen to hear from employers with apprentices in their businesses that can bring to life the apprenticeship route for our pupils.
 Apprenticeship and technical education providers are also welcome to address our pupils either in an assembly or workshop format.

 Further information can be found in our Careers Education and Guidance Policy Document